Social Work Program Mission

-The Social Work Program is housed in the Division of Social and Behavioral Sciences of MacMurray College.
+The Social Work Program is housed in the School of Professional Studies of MacMurray College.
 It is accredited by the Commission on Accreditation of the Council on Social Work Education (CSWE).
 The program has been continually accredited since 1995.
 Accreditation ensures that the program meets or exceeds the curriculum standards, quality of instruction, faculty qualifications, integrity, and level of professional competencies required by the Commission.

 - Admission to MacMurray.

 - Minimum 2.50 cumulative college grade point average at MacMurray.

 - A grade of C or better in all prerequisite and required social work courses.

 SCWK 101.
 Introduction to Sociology.
 (3) An introduction to the general principles of sociology and its subfields, including an investigation into the development of culture and subcultures, the effects of groups and institutions on personal behavior, and structure and process in social interaction.
 Formerly SOCG 201.